How to split a tera-polynomial: Introduction

 \subsection{Structure of this article}

 Our article is organized as follows.
 Section~\S\ref{par:mandel} contains a brief self-contained introduction to the Mandelbrot set.
 Section~\S\ref{par:roots} presents a quick review of the most common splitting (or at least root finding) algorithms for polynomials.
-A detailed presentation of our new algorithm is done in Section~\S\ref{par:split}, along with a general discussion of its algorithmic and bit complexity.
+A detailed presentation of our new algorithm is done in Section~\S\ref{par:split}, along with a general discussion of its algorithmic complexity.
+The main statements, Theorems~\ref{thm:practicalFTA} and \ref{thm:levLineFlow}, are based on Theorem~\ref{thm:target} proved in Appendix~\ref{par:mathBackground}.
 As we do not claim full generality, the specifics of working with polynomials tailored to the Mandelbrot set is discussed too.
 Readers interested in polynomials of high degrees may appreciate, on the side, our improvement of the standard evaluation scheme~\cite{AMV21}, along with its companion library~\cite{FPELib}.

 Section~\S\ref{par:certif} is focused on the question of providing certifiable results.
-The backbone of this section is a theory of a disk arithmetic, which, contrary to interval arithmetic, tolerates a high number of iterations.
+The backbone of this section is a theory of a disk arithmetic (Theorem~\ref{thm:diskArithmetic}), which, contrary to interval arithmetic, tolerates a high number of iterations of holomorphic maps.